-Clinical training is in the form of consultations, rounds, and conferences, and outpatient Infectious Diseases and HIV Clinics.
+Clinical training is in the form of consultations, rounds, and conferences, and outpatient Infectious Disease and HIV Clinics.

 Each trainee is instructed in all relevant basic laboratory methods, including fundamentals of aerobic and anaerobic bacteriology, antibiotic susceptibility testing, antibiotic assays, serologic techniques, immunoelectrophoresis, the fluorescent antibody method, tissue culture technique, and leukocyte function studies.

 Additionally, the fellows have ample opportunity to work with collaborators in molecular microbiology to acquire basic techniques such as PCR, microarray analyses, cloning, and purification of bacterial outer membrane components (e.g. endotoxin).

 The trainee carries through one or more research protocols of his or her own design with supervision by the program directors and collaborators.
 This is tailored to the interests and capabilities of the individual trainee, either in basic laboratory experimentation or in clinical research.

 The clinical material available at Children’s Health℠ Children’s Medical Center and on the neonatal service at Parkland Health & Hospital System and the newly opened William P. Clements Jr. University Hospital is extensive.
 There are approximately 120,000 outpatient visits, 9,000 pediatric admissions, and 16,000 deliveries per year.
 A high proportion of these have infectious disease problems; therefore, trainees have the opportunity to see many common infections and most of the rarer disorders.

 Infectious disease clinical rounds are conducted daily; the clinic is scheduled twice weekly.
 We average approximately 60 inpatient consultations monthly and 15-20 new outpatient consultations monthly.

 The three-year program aims to provide individuals with sufficient background to pursue a career of independent research, teaching, and managing patients with wide variety of pediatric infectious diseases.